Red X iconGreen tick iconYellow tick icon

 Exploring genetic influences on health and disease

-Our primary research efforts are in pharmacogenetics and genomics, genetic and epigenetic factors involved in mental disorders and their treatment, application of new technologies for genome analysis, and the study of DNA structures called G-quadruplexes.
+Our primary research efforts are in pharmacogenetics and genomics, genetic and epigenetic factors involved in neuropsychiatric disorders and their treatment, and application of new technologies for genome analysis.

 Postgraduate research opportunities in genetics